ddk376/UrlShortener/README.md

 - adds "scope block" in `ShortenedUrl has_many :visitors` to remove duplicates
 - script to handle user input is stored in `bin/cli`
 - Uses `launchy` gem to pop open the original URL in a browser
+- `prune.rake` file to automate pruning of old shortened urls

 ## Bonus Implementations
 - [x] TagTopic and Tagging: able to query for the most popular links in each category